Find your favorite blooms, from roses to rhododendrons and tulips to trilliums, with our guide to where to spot spring flowers in Portland.

 A 45-minute journey south of Portland delivers you to Woodburn’s Wooden Shoe Tulip Farm, home to 40 acres of colorful tulips.
 The annual Wooden Shoe Tulip Festival, held each April, also offers wine tasting, wagon rides, children’s activities, a food court and a marketplace offering freshly-picked tulips and bulbs for fall planting.

 No flora-viewing adventure would be complete without the City of Roses’ namesake flowers.
-Both Peninsula Park in North Portland and the International Rose Test Garden boast thousands upon thousands of rare and beautiful rose bushes, which typically begin to bud in early April.
+Both Peninsula Park in North Portland and the International Rose Test Garden boast thousands of rare and beautiful rose bushes.
+The flowers typically begin to bud in early April.
 To catch them at their peak, visit in early June and don’t miss the Grand Floral Parade at the annual Portland Rose Festival!

 Bonus: For even more beautiful spring blooms, read our guide to wildflower viewing in greater Portland.